Application for Resumption/Retention of Sri Lankan Citizenship (Dual Citizenship)

-- Resumption – Section 19(2) of the said Act affords provisions in respect of a person whose citizenship of Sri Lanka has ceased due to the obtaining of citizenship of another country and who thereafter desires to resume the status as a citizen of Sri Lanka.
+- Resumption – Section 19(2) of the Citizenship Act affords provisions in respect of a person whose citizenship of Sri Lanka has ceased due to the obtaining of citizenship of another country and who thereafter desires to resume the status as a citizen of Sri Lanka.

-- Instructions with Regard to Filing the Application
+Instructions with Regard to Filing the Application

-- To be completed in “BLOCK CAPITALS”.
+To be completed in “BLOCK CAPITALS”.

-- Delete inapplicable word or words wherever * appears in the application.
+Delete inapplicable word or words wherever * appears in the application.

-- Please print “Not relevant” if the information is not applicable.
+Please print “Not relevant” if the information is not applicable.

-- Each member of the family must submit a separate application along with 3 passport size colour photographs.
+Each member of the family must submit a separate application along with 3 passport size colour photographs.
 Affix one of these photographs on the top right-hand corner of the first page of the application.

 Supporting Documents Required for Dual Citizenship Application

-- Original Birth Certificate of the applicant or an extract issued by the Registrar General.
+Original Birth Certificate of the applicant or an extract issued by the Registrar General.